 Acorns provides a lot of fun and interesting ways to contribute and add to your account.
 You have the option to create automated recurring investments, round-up change from debit or credit purchases, and acquire bonus cash invested whenever you use partner brands to shop.

 What is Stash

-Stash vs. Robinhood: Services & Features
+Stash vs. Acorns: Services & Features

 Stash sets itself apart with its SRI (socially responsible investing) portfolios.
 Users can focus their investments on different themes based on their values.
 Stash also comes with more than 100 investment options that are paired with a banking capability that holds the money of the investors when it’s not invested.

 The company primarily works through fractional shares, which allows for its low initial costs.
 This involves the app’s buying a full share and splitting it up into smaller shares.
 In case the ownership of a $100 share is split, you will be able to claim ownership of it for any price.

 Acorns allows users to sweep the change from everyday purchases to their investing accounts.
 A similar feature called Found Money rebates you up to 10%.
 However, a lot of rebates are significantly lower, on purchases at select merchants — including Airbnb, Blue Apron and Lyft.
 You can then have that cash in your account within two-four months.

 Acorns and Stash offer both a mobile application and a desktop version.
 This allows you to monitor your account via your phone or your desktop at home.
 Both apps are available for iPhones and Android devices.
 They also allow you to check your balance, schedule deposits and withdrawals and view the performance of your investments.
 Users can also adjust the mix of their investments.
 Now that we have covered the similarities, let’s look at the differences.

 Stash’s app comes with a lot of educational materials and investment information.
 It also has a nice banking option.
 Users can also buy fractional shares of stocks on the app.
 It also has a very strong budgeting platform on top of the buying and selling platform.